OK, you've got three months of this, guys, before the wholesale cutting of books.

 Is it too spoilery to talk about the Flashpoint Mystery Woman?

-― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Sunday, 11 September 2011 06:00 (eight years ago) link
+― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Sunday, 11 September 2011 06:00 (nine years ago) link

 So Gail Simone was arguably the most successful writer of female heroes before the reboot, including having worked with Barbara Gordon before, and it gives DC a way of extending Adam Hughes' contract* so this is bound to be AWESOMES, right?

 Well, for the most part it is.
 We get a new villain who seems to show people the worst bits of their lives then kills them imaginatively in an appropriate way (AND NOT LIKE THE SPECTRE AT ALL) and then we get Barbara Gordon as Batgirl.
 Then a splashpage that I just can't work out at all:

 Where's she coming from?
 Where's she going?
 Where's the rope connected?
 Why are there no buildings behind her?
 WHAT'S UP WITH THAT FOOT?**

 We have a fight with a small time gang of weird kids and then a flashback to The Killing Joke.
 And so it begins, as previous continuity begins to creep in.
 Although that needn't matter because it gets handwaved away on the next page as "a miracle happened".